-Item Rub Item Rubric 2 points The student creates a concept for a sculpture that incorporates both Pre-Columbian inspirations and geometric design elements.
-1 point The student creates a concept for a sculpture that incorporates Pre-Columbian inspirations but does not include geometric elements of design.
-OR The student creates a concept for a sculpture that incorporates geometric elements of design but does not incorporate Pre-Columbian inspirations.
+Item Rubric 2 points The student creates a form using at least two hand-building techniques.
+1 point The student creates a form using one hand-building technique.
 0 points The student is unable to perform the task, does not understand how to complete the task, or unsuccessfully completes the task.